-No other projects are underway in the area where the photovoltaic power plant is to be developed.
+No other projects are underway in the area where the photovoltaic power plants are to be developed.
 Also in the area of the project impact, i.e. within the radius of 100 m, no other projects have been located or are being completed, whose impacts could cumulate with those of the planned project.
-In the vicinity of the project site, there is only land used for agriculture, residential development and farm buildings.
+In the vicinity of the project site, there is only land used for agriculture, forest areas, residential development and farm buildings.